chef-boneyard/inspec-aws-old/docs/resources/aws_ec2_instance.md

 ### be_pending

 The `be_pending` matcher tests if the described EC2 instance state is `pending`.
-This indicates that an instance is provisioning and is normally temporary.
+This indicates that an instance is provisioning.
+This state should be temporary.

     it { should be_pending }